whitehat-hero7/Snort_WRITE-UP-TryHackMe/README.md

 | *`--pcap-list=""`* | Read PCAPs provided in command (sapce separated) |
 | *`--pcap-show`* | Show PCAP name on console during processing |

-### ✅ Investigating single PCAP with parameter “-r”
+### ✅ Investigating Single PCAP with Parameter “-r”

 For test purposes, you can still test the default reading option with `PCAP` by using the following command: